-Some people report developing symptoms of gastroesophageal reflux disease (GERD) during or after having COVID-19.
+Some people report developing symptoms of GERD, such as heartburn, during or after having COVID-19.
 However, no studies have investigated the potential relationship between the two conditions.

 However, scientists have discovered that some people genetically predisposed to developing acid reflux may be more vulnerable to COVID-19.
 People